James Van Allen: Pioneer of space science and exploration

 The May 4, 1959, issue of Time magazine credited James Van Allen as the man most responsible for giving the U.S. "a big lead in scientific achievement."
 They called Van Allen "a key figure in the cold war’s competition for prestige. ....
 Today he can tip back his head and look at the sky.
 Beyond its outermost blue are the world-encompassing belts of fierce radiation that bear his name.
 No human name has ever been given to a more majestic feature of the planet Earth."

 James Van Allen, his colleagues, associates and students at The University of Iowa continued to fly scientific instruments on sounding rockets, Earth satellites (Explorer 52 / Hawkeye 1), and interplanetary spacecraft including the first missions (Pioneer program, Mariner program, Voyager program, Galileo spacecraft) to the planets Venus, Mars, Jupiter, Saturn, Uranus, and Neptune.
-Their discoveries contributed important segments to the world's knowledge of energetic particles, plasmas and radio waves throughout the solar system.
+Their discoveries contributed important segments to the world's knowledge of energetic particles, plasmas and radio waves throughout the Solar System.

 Van Allen was the principal investigator for scientific investigations on 24 Earth satellites and planetary missions.

 Professor emeritus

-Van Allen stepped down as the head of the Dept. of Physics & Astronomy in 1985, but continued working at the University of Iowa as the Carver Professor of Physics, Emeritus.
+Van Allen stepped down as the head of the department of physics and astronomy in 1985, but continued working at the University of Iowa as the Carver Professor of Physics, emeritus.
 On October 9, 2004, the University of Iowa and the UI Alumni Association hosted a celebration to honor Van Allen and his many accomplishments, and in recognition of his 90th birthday.
 Activities included an invited lecture series, a public lecture followed by a cake and punch reception, and an evening banquet with many of his former colleagues and students in attendance.
 In August 2005, an elementary school bearing his name opened in North Liberty, Iowa.
 There is also a Van Allen elementary school in Escalon, CA.

 In 2009, Van Allen's boyhood home in Mt.
 Pleasant, once maintained as a museum, was slated to be demolished.
 The new owner, Lee Pennebaker, chose not to demolish the home.
 It was donated to the Henry County Heritage Trust, which plans to move the house next to the old Saunders School which will be the home of the Henry County museum.

 Personal life and death

 Van Allen's wife of 61 years was Abigail Fithian Halsey II of Cincinnati (1922–2008).
 They met at the Johns Hopkins University Applied Physics Laboratory (JHU/APL) during World War II.
 They were married October 13, 1945, in Southampton, Long Island.
 Their five children are Cynthia, Margot, Sarah, Thomas, and Peter.

 On August 9, 2006, James Van Allen died at University Hospitals in Iowa City from heart failure.

 Professor Van Allen and his wife Abigail are buried in Southampton, New York, where Mrs. Van Allen was born and the couple were married.

+Abigail M. Foerstner wrote a biography James van Allen: The First Eight Billion Miles, published by University of Iowa Press in 2007 with a paperback edition in 2009.